ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ## Exchange Online protection

-Exchange Online Protection has a feature known as Connection filtering which verifies the identity of the sender using SPF, DKIM, DMARC and Microsoft intelligence.
+Exchange Online Protection (EOP) is a series of filtering services within Exchange Online that protects the Agency against spam, malware, and other email threats.

 ### Connection filtering

-Connection filtering within Exchange Online Protection refers to the verification of the sender using SPF, DKIM, DMARC and Microsoft intelligence.
+Connection filtering within Exchange Online Protection provides Exchange Online with a list of known safe IP (IP allow list) addresses to assist with mail filtering.
+It can also be used to reject messages from various known malicious sources (IP block list).
+Microsoft provide a dynamic allow list that identifies various sources (safe list) that are considered safe from 3rd-party lists.

 Exchange Online Protection Connection Filtering is always enabled however it can, to a degree, be configured.
 A connection filter can be implemented to always allow or always block traffic based upon an IP list.